triviality-js/triviality/README.md

 ```

 Like a module, the 'registries' function returns an object.
 The key are registry names.
-The implementation the services that needs to be added to the registry.
+The implementation of the function is returns the services that needs to be added to the registry.
+We can define the
+registry to multiple modules.
+In the next examples both modules returns one command service inside the registry function.

 ```typescript